debber1/BioTech/README.md

 # BioTech
-This is a summary of BioTech
+This is a summary of BioTech.
 Feel free to help by making an issue or a PR.

 # Contributing